 2. Encouraging and Supporting

 A good business coach encourages, motivates, inspires, and supports entrepreneurs.
 They assist clients to strive forward by focusing on their betterment.
 They inspire clients to take action and make use of an opportunity.
 For example, a business coach should encourage his client to expand their local business.
-Being able to inspire entrepreneurs to take action is an essential coaching skill as a coach should have leadership abilities.
+Being able to inspire entrepreneurs to take action is an essential Coaching Skills as a coach should have leadership abilities.
 Also, constructive support enables clients to connect more deeply with work.
 When clients like their work, they are more likely to solve difficulties and finish tasks efficiently.

 In order to acquire motivational talents, a business coach should try to stimulate employee productivity by recognizing what they are doing right.
 This will help the client gain the confidence needed to make crucial decisions.
 Routinely encouragement will motivate the employees to meet targets.
 This will instill a sense of accomplishment in the employees and their dedication to the task will increase.